thinkpad20/functionalC/algebraic/README.md

 ```

-As we can see, this is both verbose, and .
-Furthermore, it's not safe - although the enum, if queried, will tell us the type of of BillingInfo we're dealing with, we cannot guarantee that it's being used properly, and it is subject to arbitrary change.
+As we can see, this is verbose and hides the simple idea that the data structure is supposed to convey - that it can be one of a few things.
+Furthermore, this structure is not safe - although the enum, if queried, will tell us the type of of BillingInfo we're dealing with, we cannot guarantee that it's being used properly, and it is subject to arbitrary change.
 A much cleaner syntax would mirror that of Haskell:

 ```
 data BillingInfo {